The latest information on portable batteries, now essential for hikers

 - Power consumption of the mobile battery itself

-How to calculate the best capacity for you
+How to calculate the optimal capacity for you

-For these reasons, when estimating the actual charging capacity of a mobile battery before purchasing, we recommend multiplying the spec display capacity by 66% To determine the battery capacity appropriate for you, you can use the following steps to calculate it:
+For these reasons, when estimating the actual charging capacity of a mobile battery before purchasing, we recommend multiplying the capacity indicated in the specifications by roughly 66%

-- Aggregates the amount of mAh consumed per day for each device you bring with you.
+- We will tally up the mAh consumption per day of each device you bring

-- Multiply this number by the number of nights you have on the mountain hike (or the number of charges you have to replenish your supplies).
+- Multiply this number by the number of nights you will be hiking (or the number of charges you will need before refilling)

-Example: How much battery capacity is required to charge your smartphone (5,000 mAh) and smartwatch (500 mAh) on a one-night hike?
+Example: The battery capacity required to charge a smartphone (5,000 mAh) and a smartwatch (500 mAh) on an overnight hike is:

 (5,000 + 500) mAh × 1 night / 0.66 = 8,333 mAh

-To prevent this from happening, it is also important to check the "charging speed (= output)" performance when a mobile battery charges the device, which is also important when choosing a product that does not fail.
-Generally, the charging speed of a mobile battery is determined by the magnitude of power expressed in the unit "watts (W)" and is calculated by multiplying the current and voltage, as expressed in the formula below.
+To avoid this, it's important to check the charging speed (= output) of a mobile battery when charging a device in order to choose the right product.
+Generally, the charging speed of a mobile battery is determined by the amount of power expressed in units of watts (W), which is calculated by multiplying the current and voltage as shown in the formula below

 Power (W) = Voltage (V) × Current (A)

-In other words, if the voltage (V) and current (A) are large, the output power (W) is also large.
+In other words, the larger the voltage (V) and current (A), the larger the output power (W)

-The voltage and current values that can be selected when charging are selected according to the performance of each device, such as the minimum and maximum output allowed, and the specified standards, which determines the output power (= charging speed).
+The voltage and current values that can be selected when charging are selected based on the performance of each device, such as the minimum and maximum output allowed, and set standards, and the output power (= charging speed) is determined based on this

-This content becomes too complicated if you mention detailed rules and exceptions, so I will only explain the outline that is necessary, but "USB PD" is a standard related to USB Type-C (connector/cable) developed by a standardization organization for USB related specifications, and allows for much higher output charging than traditional USB (Micro-USB) connections (Type A and B).
-Unlike the original standards of each manufacturer up until recently, it is highly compatible between devices, and is a standard that is likely to become even more common in the future.
-The exterior features of the USB PD standard are that each device's terminals (connectors) are "USB Type-C" type, and both ends use USB Type-C cables to charge with USB PD (although only one of the devices still has a Lightning terminal).
+Going into all the detailed rules and exceptions would make this topic too complicated, so I'll just give a brief overview.
+"USB PD" is a standard for USB Type-C (connector/cable) established by a USB-related specification standards organization, and allows for much higher-output charging than conventional USB (Micro-USB) connections (Type A or B).
+Unlike the proprietary standards developed by individual manufacturers until recently, it offers high compatibility between devices, and is a noteworthy standard that is likely to become even more common in the future.
+A distinctive feature of the USB PD standard is that each device's connector is a "USB Type-C" type, and USB PD charging requires a cable with USB Type-C on both ends (although the iPhone still has a Lightning connector on one end)

 - Cable output performance

-Also, if you have multiple charging ports (USB ports) and you are charging two or more units at the same time, it should be noted that the output value for each is limited and individual charges will be much slower than normal.
-If you have two tablets that require high power, you need to be prepared because charging will be irritatingly slow.
+Also, if you have a model with multiple charging ports (USB outlets) and are charging two or more devices at the same time, keep in mind that each port's output will be limited, making individual charging much slower than usual.
+If you have two high-power tablets plugged in, be prepared for charging to be frustratingly slow

-The USB PD (USB Power Delivery) standard is also the fastest charging speed for the mobile battery itself.
+The USB PD (USB Power Delivery) standard also has the fastest charging speed for mobile batteries

-Just like the charging speed from a mobile battery to a device, the charging speed from the mobile battery itself also varies depending on the connector specifications.
-If you want to charge faster, the current optimal solution is to charge using a USB Type-C terminal that supports USB PD.
-This will speed up the charging time, which previously took more than 5 hours at 10,000 mAh, to within 3 hours (it is a major premise that you are using a compatible cable as well).
-It may not be very helpful for those who can recharge at home every time, but it is important for through-hikers who want to save as little time as they spend in town to replenish supplies.
+Just as the charging speed from a power bank to a device varies, the charging speed of the power bank itself also varies depending on the connector standard.
+If you want to charge faster, the current optimal solution is to charge with a USB Type-C port that supports USB PD.
+Doing so can reduce the charging time from over five hours for a 10,000 mAh battery to less than three hours (assuming you're using a compatible cable).
+This may not be much of a benefit for people who can charge slowly at home every time, but it's important for through-hikers who want to reduce the time they spend in town to resupply

-Point 3: Waterproof, dustproof, impact resistant, and compatible temperature range
+Point 3: Waterproof, dustproof, shockproof, and temperature range compatible

 Shock resistance

-There are no objective indicators for impact resistance that are common to all over the world (even if they are, such as the US military MIL standard), but we recommend choosing a model that is structured to mitigate impacts and that in some way it is advertised as "shock resistance."
+There are no universally accepted, objective standards for impact resistance (such as the US military MIL standard), but we recommend that you choose a model that at the very least has a shock-absorbing structure and advertises itself as "impact-resistant" in some way

 Point 4: Weight and size

-Mobile batteries are quite heavy, so they are naturally lighter and more compact, but if you try to secure charging capacity, both the weight and volume will inevitably increase, so it is important to find the optimal balance.
-Furthermore, waterproof, dustproof, and impact-resistant models tend to be bulky compared to models with the same power capacity, so you should try to choose a model that is as light as possible, with the capacity and robustness required.
+Mobile batteries are quite heavy, so naturally the lighter and more compact they are, the better, but as you try to ensure sufficient charging capacity, both weight and volume inevitably increase, so it's important to find the optimum balance.
+Furthermore, waterproof, dustproof, and shock-resistant models tend to be bulkier than models with the same power capacity, so you should aim to choose a model that is as light as possible while still offering the necessary capacity and durability

-Until now, most mobile batteries have only a USB or Micro USB port for charging, but more recent models have come with a USB Type-C port, which is used in many smartphones these days.
-Those considering purchasing this in the future should not hesitate to choose a model with this USB C port (the reason is that, as I explained a lot earlier, it comes with a USB PD that allows for fast charging).
+Until now, most mobile battery interfaces (connectors) only had USB or Micro USB ports for charging, but more recent models are now equipped with the USB Type-C port used in many smartphones.
+If you're considering buying one, you should choose a model with a USB C port without hesitation (the reason is that, as we've already explained, it features USB PD, which allows for fast charging)

-There is also a weakness in the number of terminals that slows down if you charge multiple devices at the same time, but there are often times when you want to charge multiple devices while you sleep, so it is best to use a model with two or more ports as much as you need.
+Regarding the number of ports, there is certainly a drawback in that charging speed will decrease when multiple devices are charged at the same time, but since there are often situations where you want to charge multiple devices while you sleep, it is best to choose a model with two or more ports of the types you need

 summary

-Mobile batteries, which are peripheral devices for smartphones and tablets, are full of suspicious products from unconventional manufacturers, and I couldn't find a list of products that are truly "usable" outdoors, so I made them.
-In this world, it is no longer possible to say that it is safe if it is made in Japan or if it is this manufacturer, and the products featured here are all of the products that have actually been used in the field, so please take a look at them along with tips on how to choose them.
-So have a wonderful mountain trip.
+Mobile batteries, which are peripherals for smartphones and tablets, are often made by shady manufacturers, and it was difficult to find a list of products that are truly "usable" for outdoor use, so we decided to make this list.
+In this world where it's no longer possible to be confident that something is "made in Japan" or "made by this manufacturer," the products featured here are all ones that have actually been used successfully in the field, so please use this as a reference, along with some tips on how to choose one.
+Have a wonderful mountain trip!